Need Help? Give us a call.

 “You’ve got rent, insurance, and keeping the lights on.
 It’s almost like your house—your utilities, your space, and can you eat?” says Clark.
 “There’s not a lot that goes into it, if you start smaller.
 You then build expenses on top of that: If you don’t have a location, you invest in your web infrastructure, including search engine optimization.”

 In terms of web presence, you can choose to create your own business website and ecommerce platform, or use third parties like Shopify or Etsy to help streamline the process.
-Some of the money you might have spent on a physical location can be put towards marketing your site instead.
+Some of the money you might have spent on a physical location can be put toward marketing your T-shirt business’s website instead.

-You also need to cover how you’ll source and create your shirts.
+You also need to cover how you’ll source and create your shirts when starting your T-shirt business.

-You can find a vendor to sell your shirts in bulk, then choose from a number of printing options, such as:
+You can find a vendor to sell your T-shirts in bulk, then choose from a number of printing options, such as:

-One good way to find resources is to join a membership organization like SGAI, PPAI, or ASI.
+One good way to find resources as you start your T-shirt business is to join a membership organization like SGIA, PPAI, or ASI.
 These organizations usually provide tutoring, mentoring, conventions, and good ways to save.
 Mentoring can be helpful when you’re trying to work out your distribution strategy, for both online and in-person outlets.

 “You’ll have to spend some money upfront, but memberships to those groups are cash forward,” says Clark.
 “You get your products, shirts, mugs, or whatever you want to print on, through the networks you join.
 As long as you have an EIN (employee identification number), you can become a member and buy shirts at good prices.”

-Inventory financing can also help you pay for necessary supplies, but note that it can be difficult for a startup to qualify for.
+Another option to help you pay for necessary supplies as you start your T-shirt business is inventory financing—but note that it can be difficult for a startup to qualify for.

-Once you create your line and your website, you need to get the word out about your product.
+Once you create your line and your website, the next step in starting your T-shirt business is getting the word out about your product.
 Even the most fantastic designs or best prices need buzz.

 Before Clark joined The Icebox, he had his own apparel company called Zoink.
 Here’s how he went about building a clientele from zero: